lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 > List **all** the content you plan to include your website.
 > You should list all types of content you planned to include (i.e. text, photos, images, etc.)

+- Background information
-- Basic information
+- Contact information
 - Dish names
 - Food prices
 - Allergy information for food
 - Images of each dish
-- Ordering/contact information
+- Ordering information

 ### Content Justification (Milestone 2)
 > Explain (about a paragraph) why this content is the right content for your site's audience and how the content addresses their goals.